MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

   `C:\Program Files\Microsoft SQL Server\MSSQL14.SQL2016\MSSQL\Log\ExtensibilityLog`

 > [!NOTE]
-> The exact folder name differs based on the instance name.
+> The exact folder name differs depending on the instance name.

 ### What errors were returned by sp_execute_external_script?

-Get the complete text of error that is returned, if any, when you run the sp_execute_external_script command.
+Get the complete text of errors that are returned, if any, when you run the sp_execute_external_script command.

 To remove R or Python problems from consideration, you can run this script, which starts the R or Python runtime and passes data back and forth.